AyoCodess/de-coupled-backend-architecture/README.md

 `createRouter(router);` could take in any router.

 For example we currently use express so we pass the `const router = Router();` into the `createRouter` function.

-This allows us create an api that is not coupled with the framework.
+This function also houses the creation of our api and returns it to the framework to use via helper functions.

+This pattern also enables easy unit testing of each route.

-`repo.ts` is where we create our framework specific functions and import them into their wrappers.
+The `repo.ts` files is where we create our api return values.

 ### Tech stack